pyrsmk/Lumy/README.md

 The response object
 -------------------

 Response objects implement 4 methods for managing the response body.
+You can retrieve this object with `$lumy['response']`.

 It also implements a `__toString()` function to print directly the response object returned by Lumy when the application has runned :

 ```
 echo $lumy->run();